douglashill/douglashill.github.io/Content/five-years-with-the-2018-ipad-pro.md

 ## Durability

 My iPad itself is in excellent condition.
-Sure, the screen has finger marks and the aluminium back has tiny scratches you can’t feel but can see in the right light, but otherwise this thing looks good as new.
+Sure, the screen has finger marks and the aluminium back has tiny scratches you can’t feel but can see in the right light, but otherwise this thing looks as good as new.
 I’ve also had no issues with the reliability of connectors and buttons.

 While the iPad remains a beautiful object, the same can’t be said of the Magic Keyboard for iPad.
 Functionally it’s fine, but it looks a little shabby with worn corners and shiny keys.
 That’s even though the Magic Keyboard for iPad is only four years old, compared to 5.5 years for the iPad.
 That said, I appreciate the soft feel of this case compared to the cold, hard MacBook Pro.